Dos and Don'ts of Visiting South Africa

 This is less about South Africa and more a tip for travelling anywhere in the world, no matter how ‘safe’ it seems.
 Comprehensive travel insurance is essential.
 Whether or not you end up using it, you’ll be glad of the peace of mind it brings.

-Get out of the cities
+Do Get Out of the City

 This isn’t meant as some kind of scare tactic, it’s just the way things are.
 The locals don’t drive with their doors unlocked and windows down, so it’s a good idea to take their lead.
 Of course, if you’re on the road in the middle of nowhere, feel free to let the fresh air in, but if you’re in a city it’s best to play it safe and keep your car secure.
-Speaking of car security, always double-check that your car is locked when you’re leaving it unattended, and remove any valuables, even ones that are out of sight.

 This may sound obvious, but you’d be surprised how many people think that African wildlife is tame.
 That elephant, although it looks happy and friendly, could crush your car and those baboons aren’t as fun-loving as their appearance may suggest.
 Bottom line?
 Respect the wildlife, and know that it is, in fact, wild.

 Once again, this is often sound advice for any new destination, not just South Africa.
 If you aren’t sure whether an area is considered to be safe or not, don’t risk wandering around.
 If you’re staying at a hotel, the staff should be able to let you know the areas that are safe and the areas to avoid.
 Alternatively, opt for a guided tour.
 You’ll get to see the highlights of the destination you’re in and you’ll probably get to experience things you wouldn’t without a guide.

 Don't Cut your Trip Too Short